smallwat3r/shopify-webhook-receiver/README.md

 26-Apr-19 23:01:18 - 35.239.155.162 - - [26/Apr/2019 23:01:18] "POST / HTTP/1.1" 200 -
 ```

-_**Hint for testing:** It's not possible to link Shopify webhooks to localhost.
-So for testing you can use [Ngrok](https://ngrok.com/) to get a temporary domain._
+_**Hint for testing:** It's not possible to link Shopify webhooks from localhost.
+For testing you can use [Ngrok](https://ngrok.com/) to get a temporary domain._

 ## 🧩 Allocate actions to events
-You can allocate different actions using the private functions in `dispatcher.py`
+You can allocate different actions to do while an event is catched using the private functions in `dispatcher.py`

 **Example**
 The webhook topic `orders/create` is called.